LearnersGuild/guide/General/LOS_Support.md

-# LOS Support
+# ECHO & Curriculum Support

-You may periodically run into a bug in the LOS or need support navigating with some aspect of the LOS itself, rather than your specific learning challenge.
+You may periodically run into a bug in Echo, our learning platform, or need support navigating with some aspect Echo or the Curriculum site, rather than your specific learning challenge.
 In such a case, you can reach out to the LOS team via Slack and Github.
 Before reaching out, make sure to identify the kind of support you need:

 ## Non-urgent Support